 On the cafe’s menu, diners can tuck into a ‘Full Mess Breakfast’ consisting of bacon, sausage, fried egg, fried tomato, mushroom, baked beans, toast and hash brown as well as brunch offerings such as smashed avocado on toast and Turkish eggs.
 For lunch, you can choose from the likes of grilled chicken gyros, falafel and feta pitta, halloumi, vegan and buttermilk chicken burgers, plus a range of sandwiches made in-house.
 The Mess Cafe also has weekly specials with previous ones being chicken katsu curry, Thai beef noodles, BBQ chicken wings and roasted squash and spinach tortellini.

-Recently ranked number one on TripAdvisor when it comes to the best place for a quick bite in Manchester, The Mess Cafe provides exactly that.
+Ranked in second place on TripAdvisor when it comes to the best place for tea and coffee in Manchester, The Mess Cafe provides exactly that.
 However, with those comfy leather sofas, tasty baked goods and friendly staff, you’ll be tempted to stay for longer.

 The spot situated between Wythenshawe and Didsbury not only supports local young offenders and vulnerable people but also supports local businesses too.
 The Mess Cafe has partnered with the likes of Heart & Graft Coffee Roasters in Manchester for their beans, Pilkington’s Bakers in Poynton for their freshly baked bread, local independent baker Pauline for all things sweet, Wilsher Family Butchers in Wythenshawe for their British meat, Hagg Bank Farm in Disley for their eggs, and Suki Tea for their ethically-sourced and blended loose-leaf teas.